profsmith89/ctps/_sources/glossary.md

 # Glossary

+**abstract data type:** a data type where we focus solely on what it does for us and pay no attention to how it is implemented.
+This means that we don't know anything about the performance of its methods.

 **abstraction:** a description of an object where we focus on a coherent set of its characteristics, ignoring the rest of its details.
 Seemingly different objects (e.g., a string and a list) can share the same abstraction.
 Abstraction is a fundamental idea in computer science.

 **abstraction barrier:** the separation we maintain between operations that adhere to the abstraction we've built and operations that violate that abstraction.
 Abstractions work best when both the client using the abstraction and the implementor of the abstraction adhere to the abstraction barrier.